ragegage/robinbanks/README.md

 The Chart is made using a custom-built Chart component that renders the data onto an HTML5 Canvas element, dynamically updates when it receives new data, and provides customizeable hover functionality.

-*data is not guaranteed to be live.
+*price data are not guaranteed to be live.